Select Page

 No. The law states “a certificate, plaque, or other suitable memento.”
 Cash is not considered a “suitable memento” since the definition of memento is “a reminder or a souvenir.”

-Does a department have to purchase a gift from the State Price Schedule service provider?
+Does an agency/department have to purchase a gift from the State Price Schedule service provider?

 Can an employee who is retiring and does not have 25 years of state service purchase a retirement award at their own expense?